 Trainspotting, Welsh’s debut novel, was rejected from the Man Booker Prize shortlist, allegedly for offending the judges.
 It went on to sell over a million copies in the UK alone and was adapted into an iconic film by Danny Boyle, starring Ewan McGregor, Robert Carlyle and Kelly Macdonald.
 Porno was adapted into T2: Trainspotting, a sequel that reunited the original cast and crew.

-Now the author of twelve novels, most recently Dead Men’s Trousers, and four books of shorter fiction, Welsh enjoys a dedicated global readership and tweets prolifically, mainly about tennis and corrupt politicians.
-He serves as the Official Ambassador of the Homeless World Cup and currently lives in Miami.
+Now the author of fourteen novels, including the forthcoming Resolution, the third in the hit TV Crime series, and four books of shorter fiction, Welsh enjoys a dedicated global readership and tweets prolifically, mainly about tennis and corrupt politicians.
+He serves as the Official Ambassador of the Homeless World Cup and works with local, national and international charities.
+He currently lives between Edinburgh, London and Miami.